riechert-arthur/pokefindr/public/blog/what-are-pokemon-card-vending-machines/content.md

 For a full list of locations, visit the [official Pokémon Center support page](https://support.pokemoncenter.com).

+For an interactive map of all locations, try out our [free app](/map).

 ---

 ## Why Fans Love Pokémon Card Vending Machines